ADA stands for the Americans with Disabilities Act.

 Here’s what you need to know about ADA.

-If your child has any learning or attention issues, she’s probably covered.
+If your child has any learning or thinking differences, she’s probably covered.

 ADA protects anyone with “a physical or mental impairment which substantially limits one or more life activities.”
 Life activities include things like eating, seeing, hearing, speaking, learning, reading, concentrating, thinking and communicating.